SiteGround – Recommended WP Hosting

 Startup to GoGeek – What Do You Get?

 SiteGround sells three primary plans, with Startup being as the term suggests for startup websites, GrowBig is the next upgrade in line, followed by GoGeek, which is the company’s full-blown package.
-All three of these are managed WordPress hosting services, which means you get access WordPress optimized web servers.
+All three of these are managed WordPress hosting services, which means you get access WordPress optimised web servers.
 In addition to the differences you’ll find on their website, here are a few more in our experience:

 - StartUp offers ten simultaneous server processes, while GoGeek offers 30.